 According to the Codex Alimentarius Commission, konjac is considered a safe food additive.
 However, improper consumption of mini-cup konjac jellies can increase the choking risk, particularly for children and the elderly people, due to their unique product design and firm texture.

-The Centre for Food Safety, after reviewing the potential choking risks associated with the consumption of mini-cup konjac-containing jelly confectionery products, the regulatory practices of major economies concerning such products and conducting risk assessment, the CFS proposes amendments to the Food and Drugs (Composition and Labelling) Regulations (Cap.
+The Centre for Food Safety, after reviewing the potential choking risks associated with the consumption of mini-cup konjac-containing jelly confectionery products, the regulatory practices of major economies concerning such products and conducting risk assessment, proposes amendments to the Food and Drugs (Composition and Labelling) Regulations (Cap.
 132W) to strengthen regulation of konjac-containing jelly confectionery.

 Caution: Do not swallow whole.
 Elderly and children must consume under supervision.